Remote capacitive sensing in two-dimension quantum-dot arrays: Abstract

 \section{Abstract}

-We investigate gate-defined quantum dots in silicon on insulator nanowire field-effect transistors fabricated using a complementary metal-oxide-semiconductor (CMOS) compatible process.
-A series of split gates wrapped over the silicon nanowire naturally produces a $2\times n$ bilinear array of quantum dots along a single nano-wire.
+We investigate gate-induced quantum dots in silicon on insulator nanowire field-effect transistors fabricated using a foundry-compatible fully-depleted silicon-on-insulator (FD-SOI) process.
+A series of split gates wrapped over the silicon nanowire naturally produces a $2\times n$ bilinear array of quantum dots along a single nanowire.
 We begin by studying the capacitive coupling of quantum dots within such a 2$\times$2 array, and then show how such couplings can be extended across two parallel silicon nanowires coupled together by shared, electrically isolated, `floating' electrodes.
 With one quantum dot operating as a single-electron-box sensor, the floating gate serves to enhance the charge sensitivity range, enabling it to detect charge state transitions in a separate silicon nanowire.
-By comparing measurements from multiple devices we illustrate the impact of the floating gate by quantifying both the charge sensitivity decay as a function of dot-sensor separation, and configuration within the dual-nanowire structure.
+By comparing measurements from multiple devices we illustrate the impact of the floating gate by quantifying both the charge sensitivity decay as a function of dot-sensor separation and configuration within the dual-nanowire structure. {\bf Keywords: Quantum dots, Reflectometry, floating gate coupler, electrostatic coupling}